BABABUSOLA/simple_shell/README.md

 Exercise 1a: Run `gcc -Wall -Wextra -Werror -pedantic prompt.c -o prompt && ./prompt`, this will open a $ sign words can be typed, pressing enter, displays the text typed, to exit in VI, use Ctrl+c

-Exercise 1b: Run `gcc -Wall -Wextra -Werror -pedantic _getline.c prompt.c -o prompt && ./prompt'. this is different from 1a as I am using my getline line function instead of the built in get line function.
+Exercise 1b: Run `gcc -Wall -Wextra -Werror -pedantic _getline.c prompt.c -o prompt && ./prompt`. this is different from 1a as I am using my getline line function instead of the built in get line function.

+Run `gcc -Wall -Wextra -Werror -pedantic prompt.c -o prompt && ./prompt`, this is different from 1b as I am using my getline line function instead of the built in get line function in the same file